keithmorel/dndproj/README.md

 3. Make character sheet found after logging in with admin profile
 4. Created characters are saved onto the local database table
 5. Database can be cleared with a button on the same page
+6. User is able to view, update, and delete character sheets from the list
+7. On the view page for each character, user is able to roll strength, using the current value, on a d20 with the modifier.

 ## TODO
 ~~1.
 Get a database up and running~~